- About Us

 The Board’s drafting process has been layered and multi-faceted.
 In its first stage, the Board appointed a small group, comprising of national and international experts in professional regulation, education quality assurance and psychology, for the purpose of preparing an initial draft set of Standards.
 This initial drafting stage concluded in September 2025.

-A second stage of work will commence during late Autumn 2025, where CORU will invite key stakeholders together as part of a number of engagement sessions to review this initial draft set of Standards.
-CORU will be in communication with identified stakeholders, including representatives of the specialisms concerned and educators in October 2025 with arrangements for these workshops.
+A second stage of work commenced during late Autumn 2025, where CORU brought key stakeholders together as part of a number of engagement sessions to review and get feedback on the draft Standards of Proficiency for Psychologists.

-With feedback received as part of the engagement sessions, the Board will further review its draft Standards, with the intention of publishing these as part of a public stakeholder consultation process during the first half of 2026 that will seek feedback from members of the wider profession, education providers, the professional body and members of the public.
+Engagement with stakeholders has continued through 2026.
+It is anticipated that, following this engagement to support stakeholder understanding of regulatory standards and regulatory processes more broadly, the Psychologists Registration Board will be in a position to hold a public stakeholder consultation process in Autumn 2026.
 This public consultation process will also seek feedback on draft Criteria for Education and Training Programmes, the requirements for education providers to provide assurance that all graduates from an education and training programme have demonstrated achievement of the Standards of Proficiency.

 Following the close of this consultation process, the Board will review all feedback submitted and make any changes and revisions necessary before publishing its finalised Standards of Proficiency and Criteria for Education and Training Programmes for entry to the register for Psychologists.